Serfdom in Poland: 15th to 18th centuries

-Around 14th and 15th centuries, the right to leave the land became increasingly restricted, and peasants became tied to the land.
-Proper serfdom evolved in Poland together with the development of noble (szlachta) manorial estates known as folwarks, and with the export-driven grain trade (so-called Polish or Baltic grain trade) economy.
-According to historian Edward Corwin the year 1496 (Statutes of Piotrków) marks the proper beginning of the serfdom era in Poland.
+Around the 14th and 15th centuries, the right to leave the land became increasingly restricted, and peasants became tied to the land.
+Proper serfdom evolved in Poland together with the development of noble manorial estates known as folwarks, and with the export-driven grain trade (so-called Polish or Baltic grain trade) economy.
+According to historian Edward Corwin, the promulgation of the Statutes of Piotrków in 1496 marks the proper beginning of the serfdom era in Poland.
 Likewise, Paul Robert Magosci points to a series of related legislation around the turn of the 15th and 16th centuries.

 It was tied with the decrease in monetary rent, replaced by physical labor, demands for which increased over time.
 Whereas in the early days of serfdom in Poland, the peasant might have been required to farm less than three weeks in a year for his lord, in the 16th century, a weekly service of 1–2 man-days become common, and in the 18th century, almost all of a peasant's time could have been requested by the lord, in extreme cases requiring a peasant to labor eight man-days a week per 1 łan of land farmed by a peasants family for their own needs (the land belonged to the landlord), which in practice meant that the male head of the family worked full-time for the lord, leaving his wife and children working on the peasant's family land, and even then they had to help him occasionally, unless a peasant hired additional workers (poorer peasants).
 Simultaneously, peasantry rights (to own land, to leave it, or to have independent, royal justice) were reduced.
 1521 marked the end of the peasant right to complain to the royal court.

-By the mid-16th century no peasant could leave the land without explicit permission of the lord.
+By the mid-16th century, no peasant could leave the land without explicit permission of the lord.
 The situation of individuals who did not own land also worsened (migrant peasant workers), as several laws attempted to force them to become peasants (serfs).
 They were also forced to partake in various monopolies of their local lords (such as to buy drinks only in the tavern owned by the lord, or use only the lord's owned mills).
 Due to increased population, and impact of certain laws, individual peasant estates became steadily smaller.
-This resulted, particularly from the second half of the 16th century, in increased impoverishment of the peasantry, banditry and the occasional peasant uprising.
+This resulted, particularly from the second half of the 16th century, in increased impoverishment of the peasantry, the rise of banditry, and the occasional peasant uprising.
 This phenomenon was also witnessed in several other Central and Eastern European countries, and was known as the "second serfdom" or "neo-serfdom".